Bahija Khalil Ismail

 Bahija Khalil (1934 – January 13, 2019) was an Iraqi Assyriologist and director of the Iraq Museum from 1983 to 1989.
 She was the first woman director of the museum.

-Life
+Biography

 Khalil was born in Baghdad in 1934.
 She obtained her first degree in archaeology at the University of Baghdad.
 She studied further in Germany where she gained her Ph.D from Humboldt University after studying cuneiform writing in 1967.
 She became the first Iraqi archaeologist reading the scripts in Iraq and the first Iraqi student to obtain a doctorate in Archaeology from Germany.
 She carried out post-doctoral research at the University of Baghdad.